Last Updated on August 23, 2020

 One of your employees rear-ends someone in rush hour traffic on their way back from a job site.
 It doesn’t matter if your employee is driving their personal vehicle or a company vehicle.
 The other party can still file a lawsuit against your business and hold it liable for damages.

-If your employee is driving their own vehicle, the other party can come after you for damages or medical expenses beyond the limit of your employee’s personal insurance coverage.
+If your employee is driving their own vehicle, the other party can come after you for damages or medical expenses beyond the limit of your employee’s personal auto policy coverage.

-Without business vehicle insurance, you have to pay them out of your own pocket.
+Without commercial vehicle insurance, you have to pay them out of your own pocket.

-Note: The specific types of coverage and the vehicles covered depend on your policy and specific needs.
+Note: The specific types of coverage and covered vehicles depend on your policy and specific needs.
 So, you should always talk with an insurance specialist to find the right vehicle insurance policy for your business.

 How Does Business Vehicle Insurance Protect a Business?